manzt/anywidget/paper/paper.md

 provide utilities to use idiomatic APIs and constructs to manage widget state and to wrap those constructs into the AFM lifecycle methods used by host platforms.
-For example, anywidget’s React bridge exposes a React-based declarative hook `useModelState` for accessing widget state and a function that converts a React component into an AFM `render` method for export.
+For example, anywidget’s React bridge exposes a React-based declarative hook `useModelState` for accessing widget state and a function to convert a React component into an AFM export.

 There are several advantages to supporting frameworks via bridges.
 First, AFM is more stable and minimal because it is not tied to a third-party library or